 Recovery mode uses iBoot (Apple’s stage 2 bootloader) to update/restore iOS, whereas DFU Restore bypasses iBoot and restores iOS to its original, clean state.
 In simpler words, DFU puts your device in a state where it can communicate with iTunes without having to activate iOS or a bootloader.

 This method is particularly helpful in situations when your iPhone shows a black screen and won’t turn on due to some complex software errors like firmware crashes or corrupted iOS.
-If your iPhone 13 Pro displays a black screen on or your iPhone 14 Pro Max won’t turn on at all, you should give this method a try!
+If your iPhone 15 Pro displays a black screen or your iPhone 16 Pro Max won’t turn on at all, you should give this method a try!

-DFU Restore will delete everything from your iPhone, including media, contacts, apps, email accounts, and more.
-Make sure to back up your important data before proceeding with the below steps.
+Note: DFU Restore will delete everything from your iPhone, including media, contacts, apps, email accounts and more.
+We recommend taking backup of the device before proceeding with the below-mentioned steps.

 If everything goes well, your phone will turn on and a pretty locked screen will be waiting to get unlocked.